Effective: May 6, 2022.

 Privacy and confidentiality are an absolute necessity at any legal practice.
-Attorneys are carried to a higher standard given the professional rules of responsibility in their practicing jurisdictions.
-By accessing the firm’s website, the firm may receive certain information about you, some of which is personal in nature.
+By accessing the firm’s website, the firm may receive certain information about you, some of which is personal.
 We have created this policy to explain:

 Sensitive and Confidential Information.
 We do not knowingly accept sensitive information.
-We specifically request that you do not provide sensitive information or confidential information about your case to us through our website.
+We expressly request that you do not provide sensitive information or confidential information about your case through our website.
 Please do not provide us with any sensitive information, such as a social security number, driver’s license, birth date, tax number, identification card, civil registration number, health insurance information, or information about a child.
-Please also do not provide us with any confidential information about your case, such as information that could damaging to your case, any admission of liability, or information that is a trade secret.
+Please also do not provide us with any confidential information about your case, such as information that could be damaging to your case, any admission of liability, or information that is a trade secret.

 Firm Client by Written Engagement Only.
 By submitting information to our firm in any way does not mean that you have engaged or otherwise retained our firm as legal counsel.
-Only a written document provided to you by our firm describing our representation and executed by a member (partner) attorney at our firm will establish an agreement by our firm to provide you legal services.
+Only a written document provided to you by our firm describing our representation and executed by a member (partner) attorney at our firm will establish an agreement by our firm to provide you with legal services.

 Online Chat Feature.
 We make available the option of using an online chat feature on our website during normal business hours.
 If you elect to use this option, you will be communicating with one of the firm’s staff members and not an outside third party.
 We may save the history of the conversation and its transcript.
-Again, please be mindful not to provide any sensitive information or disclose any confidential information unless specifically requested to do so by a direct request from the firm.
+Again, please be mindful not to provide any sensitive information or disclose any confidential information unless specifically requested by a direct request from the firm.